New results on tilings via cup products and Chern characters on tiling spaces: Tiling spaces and their cohomology

 Given a tiling $\mathcal{T}$, define the metric $d$ on the set of all translates $\{\varphi_t(\mathcal{T})\}_{t\in\mathbb{R}^d}$ as follows.
 Set

 and define

 This is a metric \cite{solomyak:SS}.
-The tiling space $\Omega_\cT$ of $\mathcal{T}$ is the metric completion of the set of translates of $\mathcal{T}$ with respect to the metric above, i.e.
+The \textbf{(translational) tiling space} $\Omega_\cT$ of $\mathcal{T}$ is the metric completion of the set of translates of $\mathcal{T}$ with respect to the metric above, i.e.

-If $\cT$ is FLC, then $\Omega_\cT$ is a compact metric space, with local product structure $B\times C$, where $B$ is a Euclidean ball and $C$ is a zero-dimensional compact space (almost always a Cantor set).
-The translation of $\cT$ by vectors of $\bR^d$ extends to an action of $\bR^d$ by translations.
+If $\cT$ is FLC, then $\Omega_\cT$ is a compact metric space, with local product structure $B\times C$, where $B$ is a Euclidean ball and $C$ is a zero-dimensional compact space (usually, but not always, a Cantor set).
+The translation of $\cT$ by vectors of $\bR^d$ extends to an action of $\bR^d$ by translations. \\ Let us mention two more topological spaces associated to \(\mathcal{T}\), where one incorporates rotations in addition to translations, that is, \(SE(d)=\mathbb{R}^d\rtimes SO(d)\).
+For details, see \cite[\S 4.1--4.5]{sadun:book}.
+The metric is first relaxed to allow \(\varepsilon\)-rotations, then one can define